An All-Ages HOLIDAY Celebration

 Ticketed visitors can enter a special exhibition through Joutras Gallery, filled with enchanting topiary trees and whimsical combinations of bromeliad air plants, ferns, echeveria, aloe and more.

-As you enter the main exhibition, trains pass high and low, appealing to railroad enthusiasts of all levels: for little ones, there’s a ladybug car popping in and out of her tunnel; more experienced rail fans will recognize the only-shown-at-Wonderland Express cars and engines from our 300-to-400-strong train car collection.
+As you enter the main exhibition, trains pass high and low, appealing to railroad enthusiasts of all levels: for little ones, there’s Thomas the Tank Engine; more experienced rail fans will recognize the only-shown-at-Wonderland Express cars and engines from our 300-to-400-strong train car collection.

 And, of course, there are the plants!
 Gardeners will be awed by the many dwarf and mini-conifers that landscape the “city.”
 Interspersed with poinsettias and other small-by-nature plants, the evergreen landscape is a tour de force of weeping, creeping, mounding shapes—all punctuated by snow falling silently from above.